LegalTechBookClub/LegalTechBookClub.com/README.md

 # LegalTechBookClub
 The LegalTechBookClub will serve as a decentralized source of information and discussion about various intersections of law and technology.
+Anyone interested in getting involved should fill out the following [GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfVA08U0dKi7Y-TerArJi71SAYFMowTGL97XcQK5BgU0opjCg/)

 Note: What follows is a first attempt at a structure.